How to Solve the ‘550- Unrouteable Address’ Error?

 Always try to connect to the port 25 of the recipient email server and confirm that the connectivity is fine.
 Use the command:

 Contact the recipient server support, if you find any connectivity issues to remote email server or DNS errors or missing of MX records and get it fixed.

 Many email servers will not accept emails from the senders whose email server is in any spam blacklist.
+Services like Amazon SES might help you to land your emails in inbox.
 There are email servers which accept emails only from grey-listed senders.
 In RDNS security checks, it is mandatory that the server IP and its hostname have to map with each other.
 In order to route the IP address to the sender server name, a PTR record is set.
 If the sending address PTR record is not matching with the receiving address, some servers will reject the email.
 If the recipient server can’t verify the sender properly, the email bounces back and thus displays the error.

 As a solution for this, the RDNS for the sender email server IP is should be set properly and is possible using the code: